Skip to content

 Despite the significance of this battle, little was actually recorded about it at the time.
 There are no contemporary Lancastrian accounts of the battle that we know of.
 Nor are there any contemporary accounts written by Northern chroniclers, who would have better access to the Lancastrian peers and soldiers who had rallied to Margaret of Anjou‘s call to arms.

-As a consequence, it is incredibly difficult to discern some of the most significant issues surrounding the battle of Wakefield.
-We do not know with any degree of certainty why Richard 3rd Duke of York and his affinity took to the field of Battle.
-There is a lack of certainty as to the numbers on the field for either side.
-Tactics and a suggestion of trick ery are difficult to establish facts on.
+As a consequence, it has been incredibly difficult to discern some of the most significant issues surrounding the battle of Wakefield.
+We do not know with any degree of certainty why Richard 3rd Duke of York and his affinity found themselves in a combat scenario.
+There is a lack of definitive as to the numbers on the field for either side.
+Tactics and a suggestion of trickery are difficult to establish facts on.
 Even the nature of the deaths of the Duke of York and Earls of Rutland and Salisbury are unclear, with tales emerging years after the event that may or may not have been influenced by political biases.

-All that really can be stated with any certainty is that in late December 1460 a Battle was fought.
-That it was fought outside Sandal Castle, near Wakefield.
+All that really can be stated with any certainty from the chronicle accounts and early letters is that in late December 1460 a Battle was fought.
+That it was fought in or near Wakefield.
 And, that the battle was a Lancastrian victory.
 We can also state with certainty that the aforementioned Yorkist Peers were killed, either in or shortly after the battle.
 Even with these basic facts there are anomalies within contemporary and near contemporary accounts and references.
+This is why the research by Dawson and Grummitt is so groundbreaking, it goes far beyond the normal reliance on chronicles and well known letter collections.

 Battle of Wakefield [December 30th, 1460].
 (The battlefield; all there is left of Sandal Castle; Richard, Duke of York; relics of the fight.)